 While this is all good news and points to further sustained improvement, there remains considerable slack in the labor market.
 Because unemployment can never be zero-in any well-functioning economy, people will move in and out of jobs and new people will enter the workforce-economists look to the "natural rate" of unemployment as a measure of full employment.
-I put the natural rate at 5.2%, so with unemployment at 5.9%-a huge decrease from the recession's painful 10% high-we're still a way off from full employment.
-Looking ahead, with solid economic growth and job gains, I expect the unemployment rate to gradually come down, reaching 5.2% by late next year.
+I put the natural rate at 5.2 percent, so with unemployment at 5.9 percent-a huge decrease from the recession's painful 10 percent high-we're still a way off from full employment.
+Looking ahead, with solid economic growth and job gains, I expect the unemployment rate to gradually come down, reaching 5.2 percent by late next year.

-Another indication that the labor market still has a way to go is that we're not yet seeing solid growth in wages (see Aaronson and Jordan 2014).
-At the moment, wage growth is hovering around 2 to $2\frac{1}{4}$ %, when it really should be between 3 and $3\frac{1}{2}$ %.
-That's the rate I'd expect in a fully functioning economy with a 2% inflation rate.
+Another indication that the labor market still has a way to go is that we're not yet seeing solid growth in wages.
+At the moment, wage growth is hovering around 2 to 21⁄2 percent, when it really should be between 3 and 31⁄2 percent.
+That's the rate I'd expect in a fully functioning economy with a 2 percent inflation rate.

 Why hasn't wage growth picked up more as the economy's improved?
-A recent study by Daly and Hobijn (2014) at the San Francisco Fed found that there was something of a floor on wages during the recession and recovery.
+A recent study by some of my colleagues at the San Francisco Fed found that there was something of a floor on wages during the recession and recovery.
 Employers are generally reluctant to cut wages outright, so as the recovery has unfolded, wages have in many cases stayed stagnant, making up for the losses they didn't-or couldn't-incur during the depths of the recession.
 That is certainly a contributing factor.
 But, as unemployment continues its move down, we should see those effects wane and wages gradually move up.